 Poetry, Music, & Art

-the Central Counties Youth Center
+at the Central Counties Youth Center

 Our Poetry, Music, and Art programming at CCYC is an evolving collaboration between Ridgelines Teaching Artists and the Central Counties Youth Center, our region’s 5-county youth detention center.
 We have piloted a range of programming at CCYC, including mini-concerts and workshops in songwriting.
 Our Small-but-Mighty Poetry Library took up residence at CCYC in the spring of 2021.